 The majority of the Council of Europe's audiovisual archives have been digitised and are now accessible to the general public on an online multimedia platform, the Media Asset Management system (MAM).
-The media are asked to contact the Communications Directorate at TvCoord@coe.int for any audiovisual material that cannot be found on the MAM.
-Staff of the Council of Europe should the Archives via MSA 1602.
+The media are asked to contact the Directorate of Communications at [email protected] for any audiovisual material that cannot be found on the MAM.

 Reference code: FrSbCOE

 Title: Audiovisual Archives of the Council of Europe

 Description Level: Collection

 - Audio recordings: 3,800 lacquer discs, 100 vinyl discs, 2,800 tapes, 700 audio cassettes, 4,000 CDs

 - Video recordings: 5,500 Betas, 200 films (video-Betacam SP, Digital Betacam, DVcam, MPEG2, DVD, XDcam, Windows media).